EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 ### Software versions

-You may optionally specify `--postgres-version 10` (the default) or any other major version of Postgres (e.g., 9.6).
-TPA supports Postgres 9.4 and above.
-Postgres 9.4 and 9.5 were known to work at one time, but are no longer actively maintained.
+You may optionally specify `--postgres-version 13` or any other supported major version of Postgres.

 By default, we always install the latest version of every package.
 This is usually the desired behaviour, but in some testing scenarios, it may